sudhakavya/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/Lab_Intro_Module02.md

    ![](images/Lab-02.png)

-1. On the Next Page,Learn about the Fundamentals of Dynamics 365 Sales.
+1. On the Next Page, Learn about the Fundamentals of Dynamics 365 Sales.